goldenndevv/react-p2p-chat/README.md

 ### Did it?

 If everything went fine, you can now chat with yourself in two different browser windows.
-How cool is that :)
+How cool is that!

 Time for **level 2** - AKA **multiplayer arcade game**.
 Try to connect to the person sitting next to you.